hua0-richard/data_542_project/README.md

 To run an instance of an ollama server run `ollama serve`

 To install ollama on your system, follow these instructions https://ollama.com/download

+## Use of GenAI
+GenAI was used in RQ3 to help generate the prompt for Qwen-Coder 2.5 for classifying test types.